 I hope this picture of myself and Bota (to my left, i.e. to your right) at Džamija approx. 1976, close to our high school, shows how much we were part of the rock culture.
 Not only it is visible here, it is almost palpable.
 I sewed the round yellow Woodstock patch onto my jeans jacket myself.
 The photo was taken by Leo Knežić and we are apparently watching someone playing guitar.

 Finally, I have been invited as a guest DJ to a 20:02 program at the Yammat.fm radio before I have started preparing the Duga nota show.
 I did, however, already hold a similar approach and have selected some deep cuts from the contemporary rhythm and blues scene.
-I hope you will enjoy that too:
+I hope you will enjoy that too as it is one of my favorite playlists: